Services Online

 • Maintains accurate records of repairs and parts used.

-• Inspects work areas to ensure cleanliness and safety and report any deficiencies to supervisory or quality control personnel.
+• Inspects work areas to ensure cleanliness and safety and reports any deficiencies to supervisory or quality control personnel.

 • Performs other related duties as assigned.